TomCarton/IncBin/README.md

 # IncBin
-A quick command line tool in order to allow data inclusion in code
+A quick command line tool.
+It converts data from a file into a C array that can then **be directly included in code**.